Environment

 Back to top

-Q30) Are any other cities introducing Clean Air Zones?
+Q29) Have any other cities introduced Clean Air Zones?

-A30) Yes.
-There are now a number of confirmed and proposed clean air schemes in UK towns and cities aimed at reducing harmful emissions from road transport which contribute to poor air quality.
+A29) Yes.
+There are now a number of clean air schemes operating in UK towns and cities aimed at reducing harmful emissions from road transport which contribute to poor air quality.
 The majority of these schemes are Clean Air Zones (CAZs) which have restrictions on the type and age of vehicles that are allowed to enter them.
-Drivers of vehicles allowed to enter CAZs may or may not have to pay a charge to do so.
+You might need to pay to drive in a CAZ if your vehicle does not meet emissions standards.

 Full details of the LEZs in Scotland can be viewed here.